ravihansa3000/vesuvius-portable-windows/README.txt

    1.Click on Launch IDE/Debugger button, which launches Notepad++ on the main Vesuvius index.php 2.Click on Plugins -> Dbg -> Debug menu item in Notepad++.
-   3.Now click on Debug in Firefox Portable (or default browser), this will launch Vesuvius in Debug mode by appending the ?XDEBUG_SESSION_START=xdebug variable that attaches itself to the Notepad++ debugger.
+   3.Now click on Debug in default browser, this will launch Vesuvius in Debug mode by appending the ?XDEBUG_SESSION_START=xdebug variable that attaches itself to the Notepad++ debugger.
 You can now step through the code and set breakpoints, watches, etc as required

 Vesuvius version and license details